-When you upload and sync photos to the cloud, Lightroom detects, recognizes, and groups photos of the same person.
+When you enable the People View and upload and sync photos to the cloud, Lightroom can detect, recognize, and group photos of the same person.
 You can access these photos in the People View and easily browse the photos of a particular person.

 In My Photos panel at the upper-left side of the screen, select People to view the People View.

 In this view, you can access People clusters where each cluster contains photos of a particular person.
 The total number of photos for each person is listed below the cover photo of the cluster.

 If the People View is not yet enabled, open Lightroom preferences, click the General tab and select Enable People View under the Privacy section.